espressif/esp-idf/docs/en/security/flash-encryption.rst

 The following sections provide some reference information about the operation of flash encryption.

+.. only:: esp32

   .. _flash-encryption-algorithm:

   Flash Encryption Algorithm
   ^^^^^^^^^^^^^^^^^^^^^^^^^^

   - AES-256 operates on 16-byte blocks of data.
 The flash encryption engine encrypts and decrypts data in 32-byte blocks - two AES blocks in series.

   - The main flash encryption key is stored in the ``BLOCK1`` eFuse and, by default, is protected from further writes or software readout.

   - AES-256 key size is 256 bits (32 bytes) read from the ``BLOCK1`` eFuse.
 The hardware AES engine uses the key in reversed byte order as compared to the storage order in ``BLOCK1``.

     - If the ``CODING_SCHEME`` eFuse is set to ``0`` (default, "None" Coding Scheme) then the eFuse key block is 256 bits and the key is stored as-is (in reversed byte order).
     - If the ``CODING_SCHEME`` eFuse is set to ``1`` (3/4 Encoding) then the eFuse key block is 192 bits (in reversed byte order), so overall entropy is reduced.
 The hardware flash encryption still operates on a 256-bit key, after being read (and un-reversed), the key is extended as ``key = key[0:255] + key[64:127]``.

   - AES algorithm is used inverted in flash encryption, so the flash encryption "encrypt" operation is AES decrypt and the "decrypt" operation is AES encrypt.
 This is for performance reasons and does not alter the effeciency of the algorithm.

   - Each 32-byte block (two adjacent 16-byte AES blocks) is encrypted with a unique key.
 The key is derived from the main flash encryption key in ``BLOCK1``, XORed with the offset of this block in the flash (a "key tweak").

   - The specific tweak depends on the ``FLASH_CRYPT_CONFIG`` eFuse setting.
 This is a 4-bit eFuse where each bit enables XORing of a particular range of the key bits:

     - Bit 1, bits 0-66 of the key are XORed.
     - Bit 2, bits 67-131 of the key are XORed.
     - Bit 3, bits 132-194 of the key are XORed.
     - Bit 4, bits 195-256 of the key are XORed.

     It is recommended that ``FLASH_CRYPT_CONFIG`` is always left at the default value ``0xF``, so that all key bits are XORed with the block offset.
 For details, see :ref:`setting-flash-crypt-config`.

   - The high 19 bits of the block offset (bit 5 to bit 23) are XORed with the main flash encryption key.
 This range is chosen for two reasons: the maximum flash size is 16MB (24 bits), and each block is 32 bytes so the least significant 5 bits are always zero.

   - There is a particular mapping from each of the 19 block offset bits to the 256 bits of the flash encryption key to determine which bit is XORed with which.
 See the variable ``_FLASH_ENCRYPTION_TWEAK_PATTERN`` in the ``espsecure.py`` source code for complete mapping.

+  - To see the full flash encryption algorithm implemented in Python, refer to the `_flash_encryption_operation()` function in the ``espsecure.py`` source code.

+.. only:: esp32s2

+  .. _flash-encryption-algorithm:

+  Flash Encryption Algorithm
+  ^^^^^^^^^^^^^^^^^^^^^^^^^^
+  - {IDF_TARGET_NAME} use the XTS-AES block chiper mode with 256 bit or 512 bit key size for flash encryption.

+  - XTS-AES is a block chiper mode specifically designed for disc encryption and addresses the weaknesses other potential modes (e.g. AES-CTR) have for this use case.
+A detailed description of the XTS-AES algorithm can be found in `IEEE Std 1619-2007 <https://ieeexplore.ieee.org/document/4493450>`_.

+  - The flash encryption key is stored in one or two ``KEYN`` eFuses and, by default, is protected from further writes or software readout.

   - To see the full flash encryption algorithm implemented in Python, refer to the `_flash_encryption_operation()` function in the ``espsecure.py`` source code.